 If you intend to play AAA+ games with high spec demands, you should be looking for a processor that can handle it.
 The best way to figure this out is to look at the newest high-end games on the market.
 They will always come with a minimum and a recommended spec list.

 If you look at the games you want to play, then you should be able to figure out what processor speed is sufficient for your needs.

 In general, a quad-core processor should be the minimum for modern-day gaming.
 A dual-core processor will probably struggle to keep up.

 Quad-core gaming processors are usually in the mid-range when it comes to price and will suit most gamers.
 6 or 8 core processors are great for those that game heavily or dip into high-end VR tech on their laptops.

 3.5GHz to 4.0GHz is a good processor speed to use as a benchmark.
 This will allow you to play all modern games on high settings as long as your other parts are up to scratch.

 Intel Vs. AMD

-The arms race for processor speed innovation has always been fought between the two tech giants Intel and AMD.
+The arms race for processor speed innovation has always been fought between the two tech giants Intel vs AMD.

 The race has been tight for many years, and both options have their own merits and downsides.